-- VOED 5443 Advanced Methods of Teaching in Career and Technical Education The philosophy and objectives of teaching Career and Technical Education, including appropriate instructional principles and theories, instructional models, learning styles and learner centered methods and techniques at both the secondary and post-secondary levels for career and technical education. - VOED 5503 Foundations of Adult Education in Vocational Education Historical and philosophical development; comparison of vocational and non-vocational adult education; development and evaluation, teaching methods, and issues and trends in adult vocational education programming. - VOED 5513 Hands-On Activities and Observation Experiences for Career Orientation The course will provide opportunity to study, develop and demonstrate the essential facets of Hands-On Activities according to the instructional material in career orientation. - VOED 5533 Methods of Organizing and Teaching Career Orientation A study of curricula, methods and techniques involved in teaching career orientation as related to the 15 occupational clusters in the world of work. - VOED 5553 Educators In Industry A course devoted to career awareness in relation to the modern workplace.
+VOED 5503 Foundations of Adult Education in Vocational Education Historical and philosophical development; comparison of vocational and non-vocational adult education; development and evaluation, teaching methods, and issues and trends in adult vocational education programming.

+VOED 5513 Hands-On Activities and Development Experiences for Career Orientation The course will provide opportunity to study, develop and demonstrate the essential facets of Hands-On Activities according to the instructional material in career.

+VOED 5533 Methods of Organizing and Teaching Career Development A study of curricula, methods and techniques involved in teaching career development as related to the 15 occupational clusters in the world of work.

+VOED 5553 Educators In Industry A course devoted to career awareness in relation to the modern workplace.
 The course is conducted in cooperation with local businesses and industries.
-Research, on-site instruction, and work experiences are involved. - VOED 5573 Problems in Teaching Cooperative Education Teaching cooperative education in all vocational services of program areas, history, purposes, administration, methods, organization and conduct of the programs. - VOED 5583 Methods and Materials for Teaching the Adult Emphasis on the methodologies, techniques and materials applicable to the adult learner based upon personal needs.
+Research, on-site instruction, and work experiences are involved.

+VOED 5573 Problems in Teaching Cooperative Education Teaching cooperative education in all vocational services of program areas, history, purposes, administration, methods, organization and conduct of the programs.

+VOED 5583 Methods and Materials for Teaching the Adult Emphasis on the methodologies, techniques and materials applicable to the adult learner based upon personal needs.

-- VOED 6393 Non-Thesis Research Experience Supervised research project, submitted to and approved in advance by the student's graduate advisory committee, resulting in a project report presented and defended to the student's advisory committee.
-A member of the committee must agree to serve as supervisor. - VOED 6403 The Beginning Vocational Teacher Internship This course assists beginning teachers develop a strong foundational experience in their first and second year on which they can build their professional careers. - VOED 645V (1-3 hours) Current Topics in Agricultural or Vocational Education Emphasis will vary as issues in vocational education develop.
-Topics will include curriculum, mission, new technology and products and their effects upon local agricultural education or vocational education programs and student learning. - VOED 6463 Resource Management in Vocational Education Management of the fiscal affairs and capital facilities of a vocational-technical school is covered with emphasis on competency demonstration in an actual vocational-technical school setting. - VOED 6473 School and Community Relations in Vocational Education Procedures for initiating and maintaining productive working relationships between the local vocational-technical school and the community it serves are covered with emphasis on competency demonstration in an actual vocational-technical school setting.
+VOED 6393 Non-Thesis Research Experience Supervised research project, submitted to and approved in advance by the student's graduate advisory committee, resulting in a project report presented and defended to the student's advisory committee.
+A member of the committee must agree to serve as supervisor.

+VOED 6403 The Beginning Vocational Teacher Internship This course assists beginning teachers develop a strong foundational experience in their first and second year on which they can build their professional careers.

+VOED 645V (1-3 hours) Current Topics in Agricultural or Vocational Education Emphasis will vary as issues in vocational education develop.
+Topics will include curriculum, mission, new technology and products and their effects upon local agricultural education or vocational education programs and student learning.

+VOED 6463 Resource Management in Vocational Education Management of the fiscal affairs and capital facilities of a vocational-technical school is covered with emphasis on competency demonstration in an actual vocational-technical school setting.

+VOED 6473 School and Community Relations in Vocational Education Procedures for initiating and maintaining productive working relationships between the local vocational-technical school and the community it serves are covered with emphasis on competency demonstration in an actual vocational-technical school setting.